smartcar/ios-sdk/README.md

 `redirectURI`

-Your app must register with the system for the custom URI scheme in order to receive the authorization callback.
-Smartcar API requires the custom URI scheme to be in the format of `"sc" + clientId + "://" + hostname`.
-Where clienId is the application client ID obtained from the Smartcar Developer Portal.
-You may append an optional path component (e.g. `sc4a1b01e5-0497-417c-a30e-6df6ba33ba46://oauth2redirect/page`).
+Your app must register a custom URI scheme with iOS in order to receive the authorization callback.
+Smartcar requires the custom URI scheme to be in the format of `"sc" + clientId + "://" + hostname`.
+This URI must also be registered in [Smartcar's developer portal](https://developer.smartcar.com) for your app.
+You may append an optional path component or TLD (e.g. `sc4a1b01e5-0497-417c-a30e-6df6ba33ba46://oauth2redirect.com/page`).

 More information on [configuration of custom scheme] (http://www.idev101.com/code/Objective-C/custom_url_schemes.html).

 `scope`

 Permissions requested from the user for specific grant.

-`grantType` (optional)

-Defaults to `GrantType.code`. `GrantType.code` is used for a server-side OAuth transaction. `GrantType.token` sends back a 2 hour token typically used for client-side applications.
+See the [Smartcar developer documentation](https://developer.smartcar.com/docs) for a full list of available permissions.

 `forcePrompt` (optional)

 Defaults to `ApprovalType.auto`.
-Set to `ApprovalType.force` to force a user to re-grant permissions.
+The auto option will skip the approval prompt for users who have already accepted the requested permissions for Your application in the past.
+Set to `ApprovalType.force` to force a user to see the approval prompt even if they have already accepted the permissions in the past.

 `development` (optional)